Answer2020/Classification/README.md

 # PCDA-SAE
-This repository contains the implementation of the PCDA-SAE method
+This repository contains the implementation of the PCDA-SAE method developed by Hadis Madani.

 Start by running PCDASAE.m